burakbayramli/nomadicterrain/README.md

 A Flask web app that carries features that could not be placed in BBApps, on https://burakbayramli.github.io.
 BBApps runs on pure HTML/Javascript, it has no server side functionality.
 What could not be placed there is served via nomadicterrain.
+It is also the testbed for BBApps, its client-only code can be tested via the files under `static`.
 To start simply run `main.py`.

 ### Features